What does Sales Rank mean on Amazon?

 Related:

-How to Rank Higher on Amazon: The Ultimate Guide to Amazon Search Rankings
+How to Rank for Keywords on Amazon

 RANK LIKE THE PROS